The Academy Band is for those starting to discover music and for those returning to it after a break.

 Conducted by David Batsman the Academy Band performs a wide range of music of varying levels of difficulty to accommodate the ability range of our members.

-Repertoire for this term will include:
+Repertoire for the winter term included:

 Super Mario Galaxy -